How to Stencil on a Vintage Find [+Video!]

 So here’s a photo of the brush with just the right amount of paint on it, ready for pouncing on the stencil.

-After some [eye ball] measuring, I went ahead and stenciled the crate–it took about ten minutes, total.
-After the paint dried, I filled it with hosta leaves and forget-me-nots from my garden.
+After the poly dried, I filled the crate with hosta leaves and forget-me-nots from my garden.
 The crate works well on my black painted kitchen table and contrasts nicely with the grain sack style table runner.

-If the empty spaces found between the various parts of each letter bother you, then feel free to fill them in with some paint.
+If the empty spaces found between the various parts of each letter bother you, then feel free to fill them in with some paint with a fine brush.
 This tends to give projects a more finished look.

-But with crates, I usually opt to leave them “as is” to achieve a more industrial aesthetic.
-When filling in, I use a tiny brush or the narrow end of a makeup sponge and tackle the spaces very slowly.
+With crates, I usually opt to leave them “as is” to achieve a more industrial aesthetic.

-This is the first time I’ve paired up hosta with forget-me-nots, but they are all I had growing in my garden at the time (last week).
+This is the first time I’ve paired up hosta with forget-me-nots, but they are all I had growing in my garden at the time.
+I love the look!

 Thanks for stopping by–